josephzidell/joelang.dev/docs/guide/when/return.md

 # Return value of `when`

-The `when` structure always returns a value, which may be captured in a variable or returned.
+The `when` structure always returns a value, which may be used by assigning to a variable or returned.
 It is not required to use the return value, though.

 ```